 Not all projects completed at Brookes are deposited in the Library, some may be subject to commercial confidentiality and some may not not have been awarded a high enough mark.

 Our Dissertations and theses page contains more information about finding and using projects, dissertations and theses at Brookes and beyond.

-Our Exam papers page covers how to find both printed and online exam papers.
+Our Exam papers page covers how to find online exam papers.